 Workwear Essentials for a Conservative Office

 You can wear almost everything on this list to every kind of office — but our specialty here at Corporette has always been in what to wear to conservative, corporate offices like those at law firms, banks, and consulting agencies.
-If you’re moving to a more business casual office, check out our advice on how to adapt a conservative style for a business casual office — and please stay tuned for our guide to business casual.
+If you’re moving to a more business casual office, check out our advice on how to adapt a conservative style for a business casual office — and check out our guide to business casual for women.

 Wardrobe Essentials for Work: Classic, Comfortable Heels

 A comfortable heel is a great way to get a sleek, professional look with a lot of different outfits.
 Colorwise, you can do a lot with black and gray — but I’ve always loved a purple pump for versatility, or a nude-for-you heel to make it look like your legs go for miles (with or without pantyhose or tights).
 Some of the best-selling pumps that are great first bets if you’re on the hunt include these classic black heels for business attire: